indeedeng/iwf/gen/iwfidl/docs/WorkflowConfig.md

 HasDisableSystemSearchAttribute returns a boolean if a field has been set.

-### GetContinueAsNewThresholdExecutedStateExecution

-`func (o *WorkflowConfig) GetContinueAsNewThresholdExecutedStateExecution() int32`

-GetContinueAsNewThresholdExecutedStateExecution returns the ContinueAsNewThresholdExecutedStateExecution field if non-nil, zero value otherwise.

-### GetContinueAsNewThresholdExecutedStateExecutionOk

-`func (o *WorkflowConfig) GetContinueAsNewThresholdExecutedStateExecutionOk() (*int32, bool)`

-GetContinueAsNewThresholdExecutedStateExecutionOk returns a tuple with the ContinueAsNewThresholdExecutedStateExecution field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContinueAsNewThresholdExecutedStateExecution

-`func (o *WorkflowConfig) SetContinueAsNewThresholdExecutedStateExecution(v int32)`

-SetContinueAsNewThresholdExecutedStateExecution sets ContinueAsNewThresholdExecutedStateExecution field to given value.

-### HasContinueAsNewThresholdExecutedStateExecution

-`func (o *WorkflowConfig) HasContinueAsNewThresholdExecutedStateExecution() bool`

-HasContinueAsNewThresholdExecutedStateExecution returns a boolean if a field has been set.

-### GetContinueAsNewThresholdSignalsReceived
+### GetContinueAsNewThreshold

-`func (o *WorkflowConfig) GetContinueAsNewThresholdSignalsReceived() int32`
+`func (o *WorkflowConfig) GetContinueAsNewThreshold() int32`

-GetContinueAsNewThresholdSignalsReceived returns the ContinueAsNewThresholdSignalsReceived field if non-nil, zero value otherwise.
+GetContinueAsNewThreshold returns the ContinueAsNewThreshold field if non-nil, zero value otherwise.

-### GetContinueAsNewThresholdSignalsReceivedOk
+### GetContinueAsNewThresholdOk

-`func (o *WorkflowConfig) GetContinueAsNewThresholdSignalsReceivedOk() (*int32, bool)`
+`func (o *WorkflowConfig) GetContinueAsNewThresholdOk() (*int32, bool)`

-GetContinueAsNewThresholdSignalsReceivedOk returns a tuple with the ContinueAsNewThresholdSignalsReceived field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContinueAsNewThresholdOk returns a tuple with the ContinueAsNewThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContinueAsNewThresholdSignalsReceived
+### SetContinueAsNewThreshold

-`func (o *WorkflowConfig) SetContinueAsNewThresholdSignalsReceived(v int32)`
+`func (o *WorkflowConfig) SetContinueAsNewThreshold(v int32)`

-SetContinueAsNewThresholdSignalsReceived sets ContinueAsNewThresholdSignalsReceived field to given value.
+SetContinueAsNewThreshold sets ContinueAsNewThreshold field to given value.

-### HasContinueAsNewThresholdSignalsReceived
+### HasContinueAsNewThreshold

-`func (o *WorkflowConfig) HasContinueAsNewThresholdSignalsReceived() bool`
+`func (o *WorkflowConfig) HasContinueAsNewThreshold() bool`

-HasContinueAsNewThresholdSignalsReceived returns a boolean if a field has been set.
+HasContinueAsNewThreshold returns a boolean if a field has been set.

 ### GetContinueAsNewPageSizeInBytes